A Systems-Based Approach to Change

 All systems organize themselves around a perceived benefit or outcome.

-Overworking may be producing a sense of control or worth
+Overworking may be producing a temporary sense of control, achievement, or worth — while ultimately leading to burnout, imbalance, or disconnection.

-Emotional shutdown may be producing protection from hard conversations
+Emotional shutdown may be producing protection from difficult conversations — while simultaneously preventing intimacy, trust, and healthy connection.

-These outcomes are often unconscious benefits, which means the system continues to reinforce them - even when they conflict with long-term goals like stability, connection, health, or growth.
+These short-term results are often unconscious benefits, which means the system continues to reinforce them - even when they conflict with desired long-term outcomes like stability, connection, health, or growth.

-Traditional approaches tend to focus on changing events—the visible behaviors or moments (e.g., “be more disciplined,” “stop procrastinating,” “communicate better”).
+Traditional approaches tend to focus on changing events - the visible behaviors and moments (e.g., “be more disciplined,” “stop procrastinating,” “communicate better”).
 While these efforts can create temporary change, they rarely last because they do not address the underlying system producing those behaviors.
-Without changes at the level of structure and mental models, the system will reorganize around its existing patterns and continue to produce the same results over time.
+Without changes in the structures and mental models behind those events, the system will reorganize around old reinforcing patterns and unconscious benefits, returning to the same results over time.

 Systems thinking shifts the focus: